Cotton Tee Fabrics: Types, GSM, From Basic to Premium T Shirts For Brands

 - Pros: comfy stretch, easy wear, good value

-- DTG: works best on smooth, combed surfaces (and needs good pretreatment)
+- DTG: Works best on smooth, combed surfaces.

 Risky matches

-- Very lightweight cotton + heavy ink coverage → fabric distortion, poor drape
+- Very lightweight cotton + heavy ink coverage (fabric distortion).

 Conclusion / Final Words

-Cotton fabric T-shirts stay popular because they deliver what customers notice first: comfort, breathability, and a familiar feel.
-But for brand owners, cotton is only a smart choice when it’s specified correctly.
-“100% cotton” alone isn’t enough real quality comes from the cotton type, yarn processing (combed/ring-spun), knit structure (jersey), finishing (pre-shrunk/enzyme wash), and the printing plan.
+Cotton fabric T-shirts stay popular because of their comfort and familiar feel.
+But for brand owners, cotton is only a smart choice when specified correctly.
+Real quality comes from the cotton type, yarn processing, and finishing.